How to Value a Business?

 If you're interested in purchasing an existing business, here are a few ways to gauge its value.

 Q: I am looking into trying to buy an existing teashop.
-The owner said to make him on offer, but I'm not sure of the best way to determine the worth of the business.
+The owner said to make him an offer, but I'm not sure of the best way to determine the worth of the business.
 Do I ask to see his books or do I value it based on the existing clientele?
-What kind of time frames do I need to have to make this a reality?
+What kind of time frame do I need to make this a reality?
 Once I have an offer and it is accepted, where do I go from there?

 A: There are a lot of ways to value a business.
 There's no "right" way, though you could probably come up with several wrong ones.
 Ultimately, the business is worth whatever you think it's worth, based on the criteria you set forth.
 But you can make your estimation by using several different ways to value the business and then choosing the mix that reflects your final value estimate.